pymc-devs/pymc/docs/source/developer_guide.rst

             # Extra vars are a subset of free_RVs that are not input to the compiled function.
             # But nonetheless logpt depends on these RVs.
             # This is set up as a dict of aesara.shared tensors, but givens (a list of
-            # tuple(free_RVs, aesara.shared)) is the actual list that goes into the aesara function
+            # tuple(free_RVs, aesara.shared)) is the actual list that goes into the Aesara function
             givens = []
             self._extra_vars_shared = {}
             for var in extra_vars: